Bar Rochford

 • South Brisbane

 For a little bar, Maker certainly packs a big punch.
 Tucked away down a cool pedestrian laneway in South Brisbane, Maker makes its appearance.
 Perhaps more-so hidden in plain sight, the wee 20-seater den is camouflaged with its black minimalist fit-out and decor, and located unassumingly next to a car park’s entryway.
 Although small, the mighty bar delivers the goods, shaking and stirring a rotating list of cocktails, each presented like a true work of art.
 Think square ice cubes that freeze mushrooms in time.
 Stick with something from the seasonal menu or be bold with a bespoke number – just tell the bartenders what you’re in the mood for.
 We’re never not thinking about Maker’s take on a Margarita with tequila, pineapple, coriander, jalapeno and lime rimmed with tajin (red chilli, lime and sea salt).
 Pair your libation with bar snacks that you absolutely won’t find elsewhere in town.
-There’s a reason Maker has laid claim to an award or so.
+There’s a reason Maker has laid claim to an award or two.

 Time Out tip: Maker only accepts walk-ins, so if you’re extra keen on a seat, we recommend getting in early for a tipple you’ll likely not regret.

-Where: 9 Fish Lane, South Brisbane, QLD
+Where: 9 Fish Ln, South Brisbane QLD

 Melissa Woodley